encoredev/encore/docs/about/compliance.md

 subtitle: Encore SOC 2 Self-assessment
 ---

-_Last updated: 16 May, 2023_
+_Last updated: 30 October, 2024_

 As an organization or engineer who creates applications, your applications, code, and data are among your most important assets.
 Encore highly prioritizes the security of these assets, allowing you to concentrate on your goal: designing exceptional applications.

-We are arranging for an external review of our security measures and thus, we are preparing for a SOC 2 Type 1 audit.
-This document presents a summary of our self-evaluation of the current implementation of the SOC 2 trust service criteria at Encore.
+We are currently preparing for an external review of our security measures in connection with a SOC 2 Type 1 audit.
+This document provides a summary of our self-evaluation regarding the current implementation of the SOC 2 trust service criteria at Encore.

 ## SOC 2

 SOC is short for "System and Organization Controls" – it is the de facto industry standard for software security and privacy.
 During the SOC 2 audit, an external auditor will carry out an extensive review of our processes (e.g. employee onboarding and offboarding, access review, various policies, disaster recovery exercises, software architecture, physical access, etc.) and ensure that they meet the mark.

 The Type 1 audit is a point-in-time audit where the auditor verifies that the controls are satisfied at a specific point in time.
-We are planning to proceed to Type 2 afterward which is based on continuous monitoring during time periods of varying lengths.
+After the initial Type 1 audit, we are planning to proceed to Type 2 which is based on continuous monitoring during time periods of varying lengths.

 ### Trust Service Criteria